 Skier with snowboarder or telemarker

 By booking a ski course either by telephone, post, email or directly online through the 'Reseve YouSpace' facility, you will be agreeing to these booking conditions.
 If you are booking on behalf of others you will also be taking on responsibility that the other members of your group have read and agree to these booking conditions.
 Please read them carefully and if there is anything you are unsure about please contact us immediately.
 Please make sure the other members of your party also ready the booking conditons.
-All the booking conditions along with information on our website, brochures and any letters or emails that you have received form the basis for your contract with Snoworks Ltd.
+All the booking conditions along with information on our website, brochures, telephone conversations and any letters or emails that you have received form the basis for your contract with Snoworks Ltd.

 Snoworks uses the services of instructors and mountain guides to provide the service as advertised on the Snoworks website.
-They are qualified through their governing body in their country of residence or the country in which they provide their service.
-Their membership through their professional organisation includes insurance to provide the services they have been qualified to deliver.
+Instructors and guides are qualified through their governing body in their country of residence or the country in which they provide their service.
+Their membership through their professional organisation includes insurance to provide the services they are qualified to deliver.
 They are not employees of Snoworks.
 They are self employed professionals contracted in by Snoworks to provide the service as described on this website.
 When under their care your contract is directly with them.
 Should you be involved in any dispute involving an instructor or mountain guide where the dispute involves insurance then this will be direct with the organisation that provides their insurance, not Snoworks.
-In these booking conditions all mention of instructors and mountain guides are those that are working on behalf of Snoworks and not Snoworks' employees.

-Prices may increase in line with inflation and exchange rates and these will be shown on the website in Dates & Prices.
-The ski course prices are guaranteed against any changes once you have booked and the ski course price will be shown on your confirmation invoice.
+Ski course prices may increase in line with inflation and exchange rates or for other reasons and these will be shown on the website in the Dates & Prices section.
+The ski course prices are only guaranteed against any changes once you have booked and the ski course price will be shown on your confirmation invoice.

-A £50 deposit is required as a deposit to reserve your place on a ski course.
+A £50 deposit (excluding Adventure and GAP) is required as a deposit to reserve your place on a ski course.
 Full payment is required 10 weeks prior to departure.
 You can reserve spaces online however online reservations are not guaranteed as a space until confirmation is recieved from the Snoworks office in the form of a confirmation invoice.
 We cannot reserve spaces on a course until a deposit has been paid.
-In the case of failing to pay the final balance withiin the specified time frame reminders will be sent and failure to pay the final balance could result in the course being cancelled with the loss of the deposit.
+In the case of failing to pay the final balance within the specified time frame, reminders will be sent and failure to pay the final balance could result in the course being cancelled with the loss of the deposit.

 Prior to 8 weeks £50